-The Bioengineering Research Center's efforts are focused on performing innovative research to address issues related to the integration of engineered materials into human physiology and to the development of novel technologies for early-stage diagnosis and management of disease.
-The theme that connects all of the projects in the BERC is the translation of research to the public sector.
+The Institute for Bioengineering Research efforts are focused on performing innovative research to address issues related to the integration of engineered materials into human physiology and to the development of novel technologies for early-stage diagnosis and management of disease.
+The theme that connects all of the projects in the IBER is the translation of research to the public sector.
 The active participation of scientists, engineers, clinicians and industrial partners on the project teams drive the basic science to product development.
 This structure stimulates the free flow of ideas, outcomes and needs between the investigators, end-users and industrial partners.

 The development of novel synthetic, bio-enabled or tissue-engineered materials that could serve as durable replacements for biologic tissue destroyed by disease, injury or the aging process is one of the most exciting areas of investigation in both medicine and dentistry.
 One challenge is to develop biomaterials that possess lightweight hierarchical structures with self-healing capabilities and fatigue-resistant design while also recognizing the need for technological approaches that will reduce cost, improve productivity and assure the delivery of high quality products in a timely manner.
 The ACE approach, presented above, represents an integration of structure/property data collected from the biologic tissue and captured in computational tools.
 This approach offers an effective mechanism for developing lightweight, self-healing and fatigue resistant biomaterials while addressing the need to improve productivity and decrease time spent on synthesis and testing of materials that do not meet the requirements.